 Federal Pell Grant

-The U.S. Department of Education must process a student's Free Application for Federal Student Aid (FAFSA) and calculate an official Federal Pell Grant eligible Expected Family Contribution (EFC) before the end of the student's last term of attendance or June 30 of the applicable financial aid award year (whichever is earlier) in order for the student to be considered for the Federal Pell Grant for that award year.
-See Application Process for further application information.
+- The U.S. Department of Education must process a student's Free Application for Federal Student Aid (FAFSA) and calculate an official Federal Pell Grant eligible Expected Family Contribution (EFC) the earlier of either the student's last date of attendance in the applicable Award Year, or June 30 of the applicable Award Year in order for the student to be considered for the Federal Pell Grant for that Award Year.
+Also see Retroactive Federal Student Aid (FSA).